Not Covered

 What is a formulary exception?

-A formulary exception is a request asking your Part D plan to cover a drug that isn't on its formulary (the list of covered drugs).
+A formulary exception is a request asking your Part D plan to cover a drug that isn't on its formulary (the list of covered drugs), or to waive a restriction like prior authorization or step therapy.
 Your doctor must explain why the formulary alternatives won't work for you — for example, because they would be less effective or cause adverse side effects.
-The plan must respond within 14 days for standard requests or 72 hours for expedited requests.
+The plan must respond within 72 hours for standard requests or 24 hours for expedited requests, counted from when it receives your doctor's supporting statement — and if that statement never arrives, the plan must still decide within 14 calendar days of the original request (42 CFR 423.568, 423.572).

 What is a tier exception?